hallucinomeny/autoloom/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License or whatever.

 ## Contributing

 An older unstable version of the project had an extra ui feature which plotted the logits for each token.

-That version is unfortunately lost, but if you feel like adding this feature back in, please do!
+That version is not with us anymore, but if you feel like adding this feature back in, please do!

 :bing_smiley: